Aquarium plants had a wide range of species & varieties present nowadays.

 This plant can grow in a normal way only at temperatures above 20 °C and is not sensitive to variations of pH or water hardness.
 The leaves are dark green, being arranged as a fan, linear, narrow 10cm long.
 The plant reproduces by rhizome cutting from leaves.
-Can be used for large garden ponds and sometimes they develop completely under water.
+It can be used for large garden ponds and sometimes they develop completely underwater.

 It is well known and appreciated by aquarists because of its variety in species.
 It is an easy to care plant that comes from Southeast Asia, it develops harmoniously under the influence of powerful light, and also the pH and water hardness doesn’t matter for this plant.
 Reproduction is by cuttings when the leaves reach the surface of the tank.
 If the conditions are good Hygrophila may reach 30cm.

 A tropical plant well known in the aquarium world, used mainly as support for egg-laying by fish or as a shelter for juveniles.
 It fixes on the natural surroundings (rocks, wood, and other plants) or the artificial; it develops fast quickly covering a very wide range in bright acid water.